alkeshattal/Hacktoberfest/README.md

 **Hebrews 12:11-13 -** `11` No discipline seems pleasant at the time, but painful.
 Later on, however, it produces a harvest of righteousness and peace for those who have been trained by it. `12` Therefore, strengthen your feeble arms and weak knees.

 **Hebrews 9:1-2 (KJV) -** `1` THEN verily the first convenant had also ordinances of divine service, and a wordly sanctuary. `2` For there was a tabernacle made; the first, wherein was the candlestick, and the table, and the shewbread; which is called the sanctuary.

+**Revelation 16:15-16 (KJV) -** `15` Behold, I come as a thief.
+Blessed is he that watcheth, and keepeth his garments, lest he walk naked, and they see his shame. `16` And he gathered them together into a place called in the Hebrew tongue Armageddon.